 Several homes are located on adjacent streets within the campus geography.
-These streets include South 5th street, South 6th street, Arthur Ave.
-And Eddy Street.
+These streets include South 5th street, South 6th street, Arthur Ave and Eddy Street.
 There are 22 single family homes and one housing unit that has 8 apartments housed within that are all small, one-person apartments.
 These housing units (houses or apartments) can be rented to students, staff or the general public.
-Currently the units are all rented by UM students.
-UM Business Service Office manages these homes, not UM Housing.
+Currently the units are all rented by University of Montana students.
+University of Montana Business Service Office manages these homes, not UM Housing.